OneDrive for Law Firms

 • Top-level folders for law firm documents: Create a top-level “Firm Docs” folder that includes all of your general information such as financial documents, templates, marketing materials, and more.

-In addition to central, firm-wide folders, OneDrive also provides each user within your firm with their own individual folders.
 This gives each user in your firm access to firm-wide documents, as well as a workspace for private documents, or documents that are in progress and not ready to be filed (saved) to Firm Documents or Matter Documents.

-Again, this is only a sample and should be tailored to fit your firm’s needs.
 Some attorneys create folders for closed matters as well as those that have been denied.
 And some go into further detail within each matter folder, adding folders for items such as discovery, pleadings, and retainer agreements.

 OneDrive for Law Firms: Part of a Larger Office 365 Design